shivankhullar/CloudTracker/README.md

 ```
 where ```yyy``` is a number that corresponds to the snapshot.

-You also need to have an auxiliary file which contains information about your collections of particles/cells.
+You also need to have an auxiliary file (it can be a simple .txt file) which contains information about your collections of particles/cells.
 It is used in counting the total number of clouds quickly.
 The code will count each line that doesn't start with ```#```.
-It doesn't matter what is contained in that file.
+It doesn't matter what is contained in that file, as long as the number of lines
+match the total number of clouds in the snapshot.
 You can either modify the ```find_num_clouds()``` function to calculate the total number of clouds, or just make a file with the same

 Directory structure needed: